smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Create Constraints Temp Table/readme.md

 # Create Constraints on a Temp Table

-Often I find myself in an environment where I have permissions to create a temporary table, but not a persistant table.
-In order to properly test any `UPDATE`, `INSERT`, `DELETE` or `MERGE` statements on a table, I use this script to create a temporary table with the same constraints as the persistant table.
+Often, I find myself in an environment where I have permissions to create a temporary table, but not a persistent table.
+To properly test any `UPDATE`, `INSERT`, `DELETE` or `MERGE` statements on a table, I use this script to create a temporary table with the same constraints as the persistent table.
 This way I can check my SQL statements to ensure no constraints are violated.

 ⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.

 ## Overview

-The script `Create Constraints Temp Table.sql` creates the constraints on a temporary table with same constraints as the persistant table.
+The script `Create Constraints Temp Table.sql` creates the constraints on a temporary table with same constraints as the persistent table.
 In the test script `EmployeePayRecords Sample Table.sql`, I create a temporary table `#EmployeePayRecords` with identical constraints to its matching persistent table.
 The user should adjust the variables `@vschema_name` and `@vtable_name` to the appropriate names of the desired table to use.

 The `EmployeePayRecords Sample Table.sql` script creates several temporary tables to store the SQL statements that will create the different types of constraints on the temporary table.
 *  `#DynamicSQL`